ibm-cloud-docs/openwhisk/rules.md

 {:gif: data-image-type='gif'}

-# Associating triggers and actions with rules
+# Associating triggers and actions through rules
 {: #rules}

 Every time the trigger fires, the rule uses the trigger event as input and invokes the associated action.
 With the appropriate set of rules, it's possible for a single trigger event to invoke multiple actions, or for an action to be invoked as a response to events from multiple triggers.